CraftAcademyLabs/ca_course/week7/bmi_calculator_react/02_bmi_calculator_react_e2e.md

 The important part that you need to understand is what is happening in the `beforeEach` and `beforeAll` blocks.
 The `beforeAll` makes sure that the test browser goes to the correct URL to run the tests.
 The `beforeEach` resets the page (and the input fields) after every test.

 The testing of the actual method may change depending on the implementation that you have.
-As you can see it is pretty straight forward, we select the method from a selector, fll in the inputs with the relevant information and then expect what response is going to be shown on the page.
+As you can see it is pretty straight forward, we select the method from a selector, fill in the inputs with the relevant information and then expect what response is going to be shown on the page.

 If you need to press a button or interact with the page in some different way then what we show you above, you can go and find that in the [Puppeteer documentation](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md).

 ## Wrap up
-Acceptance tests helps you in making sure that your application does what it is supposed to do when a user interacts with it.
+Acceptance tests help you in making sure that your application does what it is supposed to do when a user interacts with it.
 It requires limited knowledge about the implementation itself (how each component works).
 Acceptance tests are just one of the testing strategies we will use when developing our React applications.